 The STS co-ordinates the provision of facilities available within the Ritchie Building, equipment and planning upgrades of STS assets and management of STS personnel.
 The STS is also responsible for facilitating discussion and use of assets among the many lodger units located within the Ritchie Building.
 These lodger units include:

 - Information Technology Support

-In concert with these lodger units the MWTC hosts warfare training exercises to aid the initial training of Principal Warfare Officers as well as integrated international exercises which enables the Royal Australian Navy to train with allies such as the United States Navy.
-MWTC also provides an avenue for the training of cohesive fleet command teams.
+In concert with these lodger units the STS hosts warfare training exercises to aid the initial training of Principal Warfare Officers as well as integrated international exercises which enables the Royal Australian Navy to train with allies such as the United States Navy.
+STS also provides an avenue for the training of cohesive fleet command teams.
 This Command Team Training (CTT) is essential for Fleet Units of the Royal Australian Navy so that skills can be honed and bridge teams become familiar with each other prior to embarking on operations at sea.